-$$I_1 = I_t \underline{R_s} \dots \dots (26)$$ $$\underline{R_1 + R_s}$$
+$$I_1 = I_t \quad R_s \quad \dots$$ (26)

-Again, it is easy to see how this circuit gets its name.
+Against it is easy to see how this circuit gets its name.
 The current is divided into two parts.
-One part goes through $R_1$ and the rest goes through $R_s$ , sometimes called the shunt resistor.
-The fraction going through $R_1$ is determined by the value of the resistors.
-As the value of the shunt resistor is decreased, the fraction of the current going through $R_1$ is decreased.
-This is also a relatively common circuit one use of this circuit is to convert galvanometer into an ammeter capable of measuring a larger current when the current is too large to be measured with the galvanometer.
+One part goes through R_1 and the rest goes through R_s , sometimes called the shunt resistor.
+The fraction going through R_1 is determined by the value of the resistors.
+As the value of the shunt resistor is decreased, the fraction of the current going through R_1 is decreased.
+This is also a relatively common circuit one use of this circuit is described on meters later.